What Does CloudBees Jenkins Platform Mean for Me?

 CloudBees Jenkins Platform Reference Architecture

-Client Masters
+Client controllers

 Analytics

-Shared Slaves
+Shared agents

 Custom Update Center

 Maintaining plugin security and consistency can be difficult in a traditional Jenkins architecture.
 Custom Update Centers are an internally-hosted mirror to upstream plugin/core repositories.
-They allow administrators to manage which plugin and core versions are approved/available for the Client Master(s) that use the Update Center.
+They allow administrators to manage which plugin and core versions are approved/available for the Client controller(s) that use the Update Center.
 Administrators should leverage their test environment before making approvals.

 Cluster Operations

-Cluster Operations orchestrate the execution of maintenance operations against Client Masters, for example: backup, restart, upgrade approved plugins, etc. Cluster Operations can also execute any Groovy script.
+Cluster Operations orchestrate the execution of maintenance operations against Client controllers, for example: backup, restart, upgrade approved plugins, etc. Cluster Operations can also execute any Groovy script.
 They are especially useful for more customized housekeeping tasks, such as stale job clean-up.

 Cluster-wide Job Triggers and Move/Copy/Promote